LydiaDoza/IntroToPrivacyProject/README.md

 ### Update database.ini

-The file database.ini contains the login parameters for your postgres install.
+Make a copy of database.template.init and name it database.ini.
+This file contains the login parameters for your postgres install.
+For the default configuration, update the password variable, and user if not the default.

 ### Test the connect.py script